 In Bubble World, Jasmine, who is the teenage cousin of Jessica, vents her frustration in regards to how she thinks Jessica lives in her own imaginary world.

 JASMINE: Pink dress, purple dress, white dress…that’s all I hear.
 Brown shoes, white shoes, yellow shoes.
 On and on and on.
 Me, me, me, me, me…You are so wrapped up in your little world, Jess.
 You’re in this bubble that you need to break out of and realize that there are things in life other than having your face constantly in your phone.
-Becoming a zombie.

 We used to always do things together.
 I feel like we don’t click anymore.
 For once it would be nice for you to call me and ask what I’m up to, do something I like doing for a change.
 I want us to hang out more and I want us to have fun again.
 Don’t you?

 Two cousins have different points of view on the things that interest them the most and this causes a division in their relationship.
 The issue gets confronted in this one act play for two female teenagers.
-Download link will be sent to your email once e-play is purchased.

 Monologue Blogger offers a wide range of monologues from plays.
 We invite you to our Monologues from Plays Series.

 All Monologues from Plays